 I’d like to know about life post-Netflix.
 Now that you’ve had the chance to process all of that, how did it change things for Aunty Donna?

 Mark: I will say one thing, we spent weeks beforehand going, how are we going to push this show?
 How are we going to create a sense of buzz?
 How are we going to talk about it?
 And I remember we planned so many things, on the second day we’re going to do a live.
-And then literally that night, we were like, “People are just watching it, and they’re tweeting about it, and they’re talking about it…” And then we still did all the lives, which was a bit exhausting at points, but it was a really strange moment.
+And then literally that night, we were like, ah, people are just watching it, and they’re tweeting about it, and they’re talking about it, and they’re… And then we still did all the lives, which was a bit exhausting at points, but it was a really strange moment.
 Earlier that year, we were talking about deleting our Twitter account because we didn’t have many followers.
 It wasn’t very active, it didn’t really suit what we do.
 And I remember for about two, three weeks after it, it was like you couldn’t even follow the notifications.

-The biggest thing I’ve seen that’s changed is now, genuinely, I feel like everywhere I go, someone recognises me.
-It used to happen a little bit.
+The biggest thing I’ve seen that’s changed is now, genuinely, I feel like everywhere I go, someone recognizes me.
+It used to happened a little bit.
 It used to happen if I went to the city every second or third time, maybe someone would stop me and say hello.
 But it just started to feel like it was happening everywhere.
 And people would actively go out of their way, I’ve had people on two separate occasions pull their car over.

 Broden: Not sure.
 We have to be under the right terms and stuff.
 We’re more interested in Aunty Donna.